NHS front line: On the road with an ambulance crew

 Mandy and Karina battle through the traffic, which is a nightmare.

-"We don't drive like this for no reason" Karina says, as Mandy beeps the horn at a car pulling out in front of the ambulance.
+"We don't drive like this for no reason," Karina says, as Mandy beeps the horn at a car pulling out in front of the ambulance.

 At the scene, the situation is quite different from the information from the control room.

-"We were presented with a four-year-old that was crying on the bed, so obviously no breathing difficulties" Mandy explains.
+"We were presented with a four-year-old that was crying on the bed, so obviously no breathing difficulties," Mandy explains.

 Karina and Mandy struggle to get information they need from mum because of a language barrier and, in the end, take the boy to hospital, to be checked over.

-Afterwards, Mandy reflects that cases like this can be emotionally exhausting
+Afterwards, Mandy reflects that cases like this can be emotionally exhausting.

 "Obviously we go to the job and we think it's one thing and then it's not," she says.